BiaPyX/BiaPy-doc/source/get_started/configuration.rst

 System
 ~~~~~~

-To limit the number of CPUs used by the program, use the ``SYSTEM.NUM_CPUS`` option.
+To limit the number of CPUs used by the program, use the ``SYSTEM.NUM_WORKERS`` option.

 Problem specification
 ~~~~~~~~~~~~~~~~~~~~~